 The most useful aspect for me would be being able to check my spending habits, but as Yolt doesn’t work with my credit card, I can’t!

-The option for finding the best rate to send money abroad may be useful for some, but I rarely do it and use Circle when I do.
+The option for finding the best rate to send money abroad may be useful for some, but I rarely do.
 Tracking bills is also a useful option, but the Onedox app does this and is far more comprehensive.

 Until I am able to link my Amazon card, this won’t be an app I’ll be using.
 You can find out more about Yolt by visiting their website.